Charlie Crist

 Charles Joseph Crist Jr. (/krɪst/ KRIST; born July 24, 1956) is an American attorney and politician who served as the 44th governor of Florida from 2007 to 2011 and as the U.S. representative for from 2017 to 2022.
 Crist has been a member of the Democratic Party since 2012; he was previously a Republican before becoming an independent in 2010.

 Born in Pennsylvania and raised in St. Petersburg, Florida, Crist graduated from Florida State University and Samford University, where he received his Juris Doctor degree.
 He served in the Florida Senate from 1993 to 1999, vacating his seat to run unsuccessfully against incumbent Bob Graham for the U.S. Senate in 1998.
 He won a 2000 special election to serve as Florida education commissioner from 2001 to 2003 and a 2002 election to serve as Florida attorney general from 2003 to 2007.
 He was elected Governor of Florida in 2006 after winning against Democrat Jim Davis.

 While he was governor, Crist again ran for the U.S. Senate in 2010.
 He initially led in polls in the race for the Republican nomination, but was later overtaken by Marco Rubio.
 In April of that year, he left the Republican Party to run in the general election as an independent, losing to Rubio in a three-way race.
 He took 30% of the vote to Rubio's 49% and Democratic nominee Kendrick Meek had 20%.
 Crist's term as governor ended in January 2011.

 On December 7, 2012, Crist joined the Democratic Party, having endorsed President Barack Obama for reelection in 2012.
 On November 1, 2013, he announced that he was running for governor in the 2014 election.
 Crist lost to Republican governor Rick Scott, his successor, by a 1% margin.
 In 2016, Crist was elected to Congress from his home district, the St. Petersburg-based 13th, defeating incumbent Republican David Jolly, 52%–48% and becoming the first Democrat to represent this district since 1955.
 In the 117th Congress, Crist was the only former governor serving in the House.

 Crist was the Democratic nominee in the 2022 Florida gubernatorial election, resigning from the House in August 2022 to focus on his campaign.
-He was defeated by incumbent governor Ron DeSantis in a landslide.
+He was defeated by incumbent Republican governor Ron DeSantis in a landslide.

-On June 7, 2023, the White House announced Crist's nomination as U.S. ambassador to the International Civil Aviation Organization, a United Nations agency; his nomination lapsed without action by the U.S. Senate, and expired at the end of the 118th Congress on January 3, 2025.
+On June 7, 2023, the Biden administration announced Crist's nomination as U.S. ambassador to the International Civil Aviation Organization, a United Nations agency; his nomination lapsed without action by the U.S. Senate, and expired at the end of the 118th Congress on January 3, 2025.
+In August 2026, Crist advanced to the final round of that year's mayoral election in St. Petersburg, Florida after receiving the most votes in the primary.